Blue Jays' Jay Jackson says he was tipping pitches against Aaron Judge

 Jackson also said he was tipping his pitches by moving his hands from his head down to the set position at his hip at different speeds on different pitches.

+Boone, meanwhile, didn't believe the admission cleared up accusations of his team cheating.

+“It was cleared up long before that,” Boone said.
+“There was no wrongdoing going on.”

 After Monday’s game, Judge said he was looking into his dugout to see which of his teammates was disrupting his at-bat by yelling at plate umpire Clint Vondrak.
-Vondrak had just ejected New York manager Aaron Boone for arguing a low strike call to Judge.
+Vondrak had just ejected Boone for arguing a low strike call to Judge.

 “There’s boxes on the field for a reason,” Schneider said.